enterprise-data-platform-emeka/.github/profile/README.md

 **Dimension tables are not partitioned:**

 Customers, products, and orders are reference data.
-They are small relative to fact tables and nobody queries them with a date filter.
-Partitioning them by date would create hundreds of tiny files, which is called the small files problem and actually makes queries slower.
+Partitioning them by date would create hundreds of tiny files, which makes queries slower.
 The Glue job writes these as a single file per table representing the full current state.

 ```
 silver/